Zemon-tech/Genzy/README.md

 Testing
 Overview

-Genzy is an all-in-one developer toolset crafted to simplify the development, management, and deployment of full-stack web applications.
+havendrip is an all-in-one developer toolset crafted to simplify the development, management, and deployment of full-stack web applications.
 It offers a robust architecture with clear migration instructions, containerized environments, and modern frontend styling with Tailwind CSS and PWA capabilities.

-Why Genzy?
+Why havendrip?

 This project aims to streamline your development workflow and ensure application stability.
 The core features include: